For The Beam And Loading Shown

 2. Load Estimation: Accurate estimation of the applied loads is critical.
 This includes considering the dead load (weight of the structure) and the live load (occupancy and environmental loads).

 3. Safety Factors: Safety factors are used to account for uncertainties in the material properties, load estimation, and analysis methods.
-These factors ensure that the structure can safely withstand the applied loads.
+These factors see to it that the structure can safely withstand the applied loads.

 4. Connections: The connections between the beam and its supports or other structural members are critical.
 The connections must be designed to transfer the forces and moments effectively.